 In optics and particularly in laser physics, laser beams often occur in the form of Gaussian beams, which are named after the mathematician and physicist Johann Carl Friedrich Gauß.
-Here, the transverse profile of the optical intensity of the beam with a power P can be described with a Gaussian function:
+The definition of Gaussian beams concerns both the intensity and phase profile, as explained in the following:

-where the beam radius w(z) is the distance from the beam axis where the intensity drops to 1/e2 (≈ 13.5%) of the maximum value.
-A hard aperture with radius w can transmit ≈ 86.5% of the optical power.
+Here, the beam radius w(z) is the distance from the beam axis where the intensity drops to 1/e2 (≈ 13.5%) of the maximum value.
+If the beam hits a hard aperture with radius w, ≈ 86.5% of the optical power can get through the aperture.
 For an aperture radius of 1.5 w or 2 w, this fraction is increased to 98.9% and 99.97%, respectively.
+(A common error in the integration leads to substantially different results – see section “Questions and Comments from Users” below.)

 Note that the factor 1 / 2 in the denominator in the equation is unfortunately often forgotten, so that the on-axis intensity of the beam is underestimated by a factor of 2.
 For example, quoted numbers for the measured damage threshold of optical components are often affected by that problem; the peak intensity at the damage threshold in terms of optical power may have be calculated with or without the mentioned factor, so that a substantial quantitative uncertainty remains for the reader.